danbev/learning-nodejs/README.md

     }

 I can't find a reason for not resetting ocsp_request_ here.
 I'll create a PR to get some feedback.

-### Exception in Node/V8
-An empty Maybe(Local) in the V8 API always means that there is already a pending exception, i.e. there’s no ThrowError necessary on our side.

 ### v8::Object::Set and exceptions
 This section goes through a call to Set and the possible exceptions that might be throws and